core-wg/comi/draft-ietf-core-comi.md

 ### The 'f' Uri-Query option

 The 'f' (filter) option is used to indicate which subset of all possible notifications is of interest.
-If not present, all events notifications supported by the event stream are reported.
+If not present, all notifications supported by the event stream are reported.

 When not supported by a CoMI server, this option shall be ignored, all events notifications are reported independently of the presence and content of the 'f' (filter) option.